FUN ESL Games that are EDUCATIONAL!

 This page is a work in progress and not complete, stop by later as more and more gets added

-*As with all games and activities, make sure to explain the rules and demonstrate correct behavior before the games as it's crucial to recognize that teaching involves more than just teaching language skills.
-You're also fostering correct behavior, cooperation in groups, following rules, and taking turns.
+*As with all games and activities, make sure to explain the rules and demonstrate correct behavior before the games.
 This process can be slow, especially with young learners who may not grasp these concepts immediately.
-Patience and guidance are essential.
-Always demonstrate the expected behavior and actions clearly, such as turning memory game cards face up on the table for everyone to see, not just for oneself.
 It might take several games and different sessions for them to fully understand the rules.
 However, with time and practice, young learners will naturally follow and comprehend, making the activity enjoyable and easy to play together.

 Anyway, without further ado, here are some fun educational games that I use every week!